Iterations of symplectomorphisms and p-adic analytic actions on the Fukaya category: Generic and the proof of Theorem

 \section{Generic $\alpha$ and the proof of Theorem \ref{thm:generic}}

-In this section, we will explain a way to construct group-like $p$-adic families of bimodules (i.e. ``analytic $\bZ_p$-actions'') without the assumption of monotonicity of $M$ at the cost of assuming $\alpha$ is generic.
+In this section, we explain a way to construct group-like $p$-adic families of bimodules (i.e. ``analytic $\bZ_p$-actions'') without the assumption of monotonicity of $M$ at the cost of assuming $\alpha$ is generic.
 Using this, we will deduce Theorem \ref{thm:generic}.

 The main reason we had to assume monotonicity was that, we had no way of ensuring convergence for an infinite series of the form (\ref{eq:padicstructuremaps}) as well as (\ref{eq:padicmapformula}) in $\bQ_p$.
-One could try to choose the map $\mu:K\to\bQ_p$ so that $\mu(T^{E(u)})\in p\bZ_p$ and $\mu(T^{\alpha([\partial_h u])})\in 1+p\bZ_p$, but such a map may not exist if there are algebraic relations between the elements of the form $T^{E(u)}$ and $T^{\alpha([\partial_h u])}$.
+One could try to choose the map $\kappa:K\to\bQ_p$ so that $\kappa(T^{E(u)})\in p\bZ_p$ and $\kappa(T^{\alpha([\partial_h u])})\in 1+p\bZ_p$, but such a map may not exist if there are algebraic relations between the elements of the form $T^{E(u)}$ and $T^{\alpha([\partial_h u])}$.
 On the other hand, for generic $[\alpha]\in H^1(M,\bR)$, there are no such algebraic relations.
 Therefore, one can define the embedding of the field of definition into $\bQ_p$ such that the images of $T^{E(u)}$ converge in $p$-adic topology, just like $T^{E(u)}$ converging in $T$-adic topology by Gromov compactness.

-Our construction works in the general setting as long as one assumes the Fukaya category is well defined with coefficients in $\Lambda$, and it is smooth and proper.
-We assume there exists a finite set of Lagrangians $L_1,\dots,L_m$ that are all tautologically unobstructed and that generate the Fukaya category (we actually make the stronger assumption that $L_i$ bound no disc with Maslov index $2$).
+Our construction works in the general setting under \Cref{assumption:generic}.
+In other words, we assume that $\pi_2(M)=0$, $\cF(M,\Lambda)$ is an (uncurved, $\bZ$ or $\bZ/2\bZ$-graded) smooth and proper $A_\infty$-category over $\Lambda$, , and it is split generated by tautologically unobstructed Lagrangians $L_1,\dots, L_m$.
+Also, $L,L'$ are tautologically unobstructed Lagrangians with brane structures that bound no discs of Maslov index $2$ or less (so they define objects of the Fukaya category).
 We denote the span of $L_1,\dots,L_m$ by $\cF(M,\Lambda)$.
-Two natural examples of such $M$ are an elliptic curve and product of two elliptic curves.
-Let $L,L'$ be two branes satisfying Assumption \ref{assumption:generic}, which are represented by elements of $tw^\pi(\cF(M,\Lambda))$ by generation assumption.
-Assume $L_i,L,L'$ are pairwise transverse.
+Two natural examples of such $M$ are an elliptic curve and the product of two elliptic curves.
+Let $L,L'$ be two branes satisfying Assumption \ref{assumption:generic}, which are represented by elements of $tw^\pi(\cF(M,\Lambda))$ by the generation assumption.
+Assume that $L_i,L,L'$ are pairwise transverse.

-Fix an almost complex structure on $M$.
-Our first goal is to embed the additive semi-group spanned by $E(u)>0$ into the multiplicative semi-group $p\bZ_p$.
-For this, we prove that there exists a discrete free submonoid of $\bR_{\geq 0}$ that contains energies of all pseudo-holomorphic curves in $M$ with boundary on $L_i,L,L'$: \begin{lem} There exists rationally independent elements
+Fix perturbation data.
+Our first goal is to embed the additive semi-group spanned by all $E(u)>0$ into the multiplicative semi-group $p\bZ_p$.
+For this, we prove that there exists a discrete free submonoid of $\bR_{\geq 0}$ that contains the topological energy of all pseudo-holomorphic curves in $M$ with boundary on $L_i,L,L'$: \begin{lem} For appropriate choices of perturbation data, there exist rationally independent elements